-Precious metals are naturally occurring elements that have a high economic value.
-Generally speaking, the term refers to gold, silver, and platinum.
+For starters, precious metals are naturally occurring elements that have a high economic value.
+Generally speaking, the term “precious metals” refers to gold, silver, and platinum — again, when discussing investments.

 For centuries, gold has been prized for its use as currency and for jewelry making.
 It has a number of unique qualities that set it apart from other metals.

-It doesn’t corrode, it’s highly reflective of light and heat, and it’s extremely malleable.
-Gold is also a very good conductor of electricity–its conductivity outlasts other common conductors, namely copper and silver–which has made gold a popular metal for industrial uses as well.
+Gold doesn’t corrode, it’s highly reflective of light and heat, and it’s extremely malleable.
+Gold is also a very good conductor of electricity — its conductivity outlasts other common conductors, namely copper and silver — which has made gold a popular metal for industrial uses as well.

 About 78% of the gold mined each year is destined to become jewelry.
 Another 10% is used industrially, including in electronics and for medical and dental purposes.
 The rest is used to supply financial transactions.

-Gold is the most expensive precious metal.
-As of April 2021, the price of gold was hovering around $1,777 an ounce.
+Gold is usually the most expensive precious metal.
+As of May 2023, the price of gold was hovering around $1,950 per ounce.